Daud94/E-commerce/README.md

 where `HOST` can be `http://localhost` if it is development and `PORT` is the port the app is running on, say `3000`.
 ### API Testing
 The API can be tested on swagger

+### OPTIMIZATION
+All queries where there is the possibility of retrieving large datasets are paginated and cached for the time specified.
+For this project's scope, 60,000 milliseconds (1 minute) is set in the `env` file.The caching is done by employing Nest's Cache Manager, which provides in-memory caching.
+An alternative to this is REDIS.
+  - GET `/api/v1/products`
+  - GET `/api/v1/products/approved`
+  - GET `/api/v1/admin/users-management/users`
+  - GET `/api/v1/admin/products-management/products`